micronDLA/SDK/README.md

 You can use `SetFlag('debug', 'b')` to print the basic prints.
 The debug code `'b'` stands for basic.
 Debug code and option code are letters (case-sensetive).
 For a complete list of letters refer to [here](docs/Codes.md).

-Always put the `SetFlag()` after creating the FWDNXT object.
+Always put the `SetFlag()` after creating the Micron DLA object.
 You should see something similar to the following print.

 ```
 ================================================================
-ie_compile: Parse the model and compile into fwdnxt instructions
+ie_compile: Parse the model and compile into microndla instructions
 Input model read is net_conv.onnx
-fwdnxt binary write to net_conv.bin
+microndla binary write to net_conv.bin
 -----------------------------------------------------------
 type conv id=0 in=(H16,W16,P256) out=(H14,W14,P256) k=3x3 stride=1x1 dilation=1x1 pad=(0,0,0,0) 0->1
 LIST: